 LEADING THE WAY

-Deborah’s endovascular stenting procedure is just one in the arsenal of the specialists at the MemorialCare Heart & Vascular Institute at Long Beach Memorial.
+Deborah’s endovascular stenting procedure is just one in the arsenal of the specialists at the MemorialCare Heart & Vascular Institute at Long Beach Medical Center.
 Known as a leader in the prevention, diagnosis, treatment, rehabilitation and research of cardiovascular disease, the cardiac care team at the Institute offers the full spectrum of endovascular care, including transfemoral (through the large artery in the thigh) and transapical (through one of the two main valves on the left side of the heart) endovascular interventions, as well as more minimally invasive surgery techniques, such as transcatheter aortic valve replacement.
-Expanding its already large research footprint with the addition of Dr. White, the MemorialCare Heart & Vascular Institute at Long Beach Memorial has been recognized as a leader in clinical trials of surgery devices for years.
+Expanding its already large research footprint with the addition of Dr. White, the MemorialCare Heart & Vascular Institute at Long Beach Medical Center has been recognized as a leader in clinical trials of surgery devices for years.

-“Dr. White is one of the thought leaders that developed this field, which really revolutionized vascular surgery,” says Greg Thomas, M.D., MPH, medical director, MemorialCare Heart & Vascular Institute, Long Beach Memorial.
+“Dr. White is one of the thought leaders that developed this field, which really revolutionized vascular surgery,” says Greg Thomas, M.D., MPH, medical director, MemorialCare Heart & Vascular Institute, Long Beach Medical Center.
 “He also has developed one of only two stents in the United States to repair the ascending aorta.
 That’s why he’s known as the ‘Godfather of endovascular stenting.’”

 SHAKING IT UP

 For Deborah, it wasn’t just Dr. White’s credentials that stood out.
 It was the personal touch during such a frightening time in her life.